cockroachdb/docs/v22.1/security-reference/transport-layer-security.md

 - **Encryption**: it prevents message from being eavesdropped or tampered with.
 - **Authentication**: it allows one or both parties to prove their identity that cannot be impersonated (or 'spoofed' in cyberspeak).

+### Mutual vs one-sided TLS authentication

 TLS connections can be either *one-sided*, meaning that only one party must prove its identity before an encrypted session is established, or *two-sided* (or *mutual*), meaning that both must prove their identities.

-In mutually authenticated TLS connections, each parties must have a key-pair issued by a jointly trusted CA.
+In mutually authenticated TLS connections, each party must have a key pair issued by a jointly trusted CA. This is a good system for internal components within a distributed system, and generally works well for long-lived clients.

-{{site.data.alerts.callout_info}}
+In one-sided TLS authentication, only the server must have a key pair; the user may be able to access information without any authentication.
+This works well when:
+- The client needs no authentication, for example, for a public read-only website or API.
+- When the user must authenticate to the application being served with another mechanism, such as a username/password combination or a Single Sign-On (SSO)  or by logging in to an application with a username/password combination once TLS-encrypted communication is already established.

+### Symmetric and asymmetric encryption in TLS

 Encryption using a key pair is "asymmetric", in that a different key is used to encrypt and decrypt.
 Encryption is called "symmetric" where the same key is used to encrypt and decrypt&mdash;as the metal key in a mechanical lock-and-key system is used to both lock and unlock.

 Symmetric encryption is more efficient than asymmetric encryiption, but it requires all parties to have the single key shared key prior to the exchange.